A-Odunayo/Retail-Store-Sales-Analysis/README.md

 ## Data Source

-The data for this analysis is sourced from ["the retail store's sales database"](https://github.com/A-Odunayo/Capstone-Project/blob/main/Sales%20Data.csv).
-It includes transactional data on sales, products, and customers, enabling comprehensive performance analysis.
+The dataset used for this analysis is ["the retail store's sales database"](https://github.com/A-Odunayo/Capstone-Project/blob/main/Sales%20Data.csv).
+It includes transactional data on sales, products, and customers, enabling comprehensive sales performance analysis.

 ## Project Structure